Antrim, Co. Antrim

 The workhouse followed one of Wilkinson's standard designs.
 An entrance and administrative block at the east contained a porter's room and waiting room at the centre with the Guardians' board room on the first floor above.

 The main accommodation block had the Master's quarters at the centre, with male and female wings to each side.
 At the rear, a range of single-storey utility rooms such as bakehouse and washhouse connected through to the infirmary and idiots' wards via a central spine containing the chapel and dining-hall.
 A separate fever hospital was later erected at the east of the workhouse with a burial ground to its rear.

-In 1921, following the partition of Ireland, the workhouse became Massereene District Hospital, now closed.
+In 1921, the workhouse premises were converted to became Massereene District Hospital, now closed.
 The site was cleared for development in 2003 but the entrance block survives and is used as offices by local social services.
 The fever hospital also still exists.